monsoonmaelstrom/book2/book2.md

 “But where was she?” someone calls out.
 “For all those years, where was she?”

-“On holiday,” I say noncommittally, earning a spattering of laughter around the room.
+“On holiday,” I answer noncommittally, earning a spattering of laughter around the room.

 I sit down and Professor Daly tries to pick back up on the supply chain narrative he was discussing before.
 It’s slightly more successful and there are somewhat fewer heads turning to look at me as the class progresses.